Resource Center / Resource Articles / Global AI Governance Law and Policy: US

 Latest developments

-In the U.S., law and policy developments related to AI are in the acceleration phase.
-Here’s a limited preview of the most recent developments and what to expect over the next six to 18 months.
+In the U.S., the few law and policy developments related to AI are in the acceleration phase.
+Here’s a limited preview of what to expect in the near future.

 Additional resources